dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

       to the neurological suppression of political dissidents
     - the longer someone is subjected to this, the less likely they are to react to it in a positive way

+- TODO: include a section on how this disconnects the victim from their spirituality. for example, it makes it harder to meditate or may make the experience of meditation "less pure"

 #### (21st Century Mind Control & Warcrimes)